 The world-famous Icelandic hot springs

 Iceland has become world-famous for its beautiful nature, its geothermal activity, and most of all, the wonderful combination of these two: the natural Icelandic hot springs.
-Check out 10 Icelandic hot springs that aren’t the Blue Lagoon as an introduction to this article.
 As Iceland has a seemingly endless amount of them, here are 10 more Icelandic hot springs that aren’t the Blue Lagoon.
-If you are interested in the Blue Lagoon itself, you can find more on our Blue Lagoon page.
+If you are interested in the Blue Lagoon itself, you can easily book a tour from Reykjavík.

 The best way to get to most of these pools is to rent a car and drive yourself, so we’ve included driving instructions.
 To get to some of them, though, you would need a pretty serious vehicle, so it may be more advisable to arrange a private jeep tour – to do this, just email us.
 Finally, some pools are available on day tours, so we’ve included that information where appropriate.

 Please note that some of these pools are on private land.
 Be sure to treat these natural wonders with respect; leave them as you found them, don’t leave trash around and be fairly clean when you enter them as the springs are for relaxation, not bathing.

 The Newest Icelandic Hot Spring in Holuhraun

 Following Iceland’s most recent eruption in the Bárðarbunga Volcano there are now hot streams of water flowing from underneath this brand-new lava field!
 The streams at Holuhraun aren’t deep but it’s a surreal landscape to sit in while enjoying the water, which is heated by this fresh geothermal heat.